caseyg/awesome/TOPICS.md

 *   [documenso/documenso](https://github.com/documenso/documenso) - The Open Source DocuSign Alternative.

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.